notnormasatall/web-ads-filtering-with-ts/README.md

 For any inquiries or further discussion regarding the project, feel free to reach out through the repository's Issues section or directly via email: taras.rodzin@gmail.com

-This wiki serves as a guide to understanding and interacting with the project on Thompson Sampling applied to web advertisement filtering.
-For a more detailed understanding, refer to the notebooks and code within the repository.